DMV

 Driver Improvement Program

-You have the opportunity to complete and will be automatically enrolled in our driver improvement program in lieu of having your license suspended if you’ve been convicted of:
+You may have the opportunity to complete a driver improvement program.
+If eligible, you will be automatically enrolled in our driver improvement program in lieu of having your license suspended if you’ve been convicted of:

 • A speeding violation of 25 to 29 mph over the limit,